< AllMoto's Motorcycle Investor mag

 Some days I’m not sure whether he actually wanted the bike, or saw the whole exercise as a hobby.
 Maybe something to do when he wasn’t baffling students.

-Anyway, one day he cracked and made a pretty generous offer – one of his restored pre-Evo Harley Sportsters for the 916.
+Anyway, one day he cracked and made a generous offer – one of his restored pre-Evo Harley Sportsters for the 916.
 Generous?
 That’s because in the cruel world that is the motorcycle market, the Hogley at the time was worth more than the Duc.

 Yes, comparing the two is like comparing…oh I dunno…a Sopwith Camel with an F-16.
 They’re essentially the same thing, but one would suck the pilot out of the cockpit of the other on the way past.